 |I don't know how I feel about this cover|

-As far plot goes, SQ4 is the most ambitious one in the series.
-It does set up the possible future chapters for Roger Wilco with its time traveling scenarios, but sadly enough of the future games only SQ5 really tried to do something with the threads woven in SQ4.
+As far the plot goes, SQ4 is the most ambitious one in the series.
+It does set up the possible future chapters for Roger Wilco with its time travelling scenarios, but sadly enough of the future games only SQ5 really tried to do something with the threads woven in SQ4.
 Overall SQ5 is pretty simple sci-fi adventure though.
-It takes some elements from the previous game and ties them tighter to the series, but in the end it's pretty basic sci-fi tale you could see in any decent sci-fi series.
+It takes some elements from the previous game and ties them tighter to the series, but in the end, it's pretty basic sci-fi tale you could see in any decent sci-fi series.

 |This one is pretty great|

-The final official game in the series, Space Quest 6: The Spinal Frontier, I consider to be the worst of the series.
-As a game it's now a full blown out parody and the game, largely written by Josh Mandel, but brought to finish by Scott Murphy, feels like a collection of tired jokes tied together with a flimsy afterthought of a plot. it also has a lot of jokes in it that would have felt more at home in a Larry game rather than Space Quest.
-In all honesty, though, the style of humor in the series is far from coherent, so that's not really that huge of a deal in the end.
+The final official game in the series, Space Quest 6: The Spinal Frontier, I consider being the worst of the series.
+As a game, it's now a full blown out parody and the game, largely written by Josh Mandel, but brought to finish by Scott Murphy, feels like a collection of tired jokes tied together with a flimsy afterthought of a plot. it also has a lot of jokes in it that would have felt more at home in a Larry game rather than Space Quest.
+In all honesty, though, the style of humour in the series is far from coherent, so that's not really that huge of a deal in the end.
 What is, is that the game itself is just dull.
 It also has a horrible box cover, not presented in this article.

 It's a shame the Two Guys From Andromeda team fell apart after SQ4, as it could have probably saved the game.
 Or at least made it different.
 But how SQ6 would have turned out with both of them, we'll never know.

 After Space quest 6 there was, as far I know, two attempts at making a new game in the series.
 Official Space Quest 7 had a small promo video published, but the project was soon after buried.
-Which is fine by me, as the style they were going wasn't something I'd have liked to see the series take.
+Which is fine by me, as the style they were doing wasn't something I'd have liked to see the series take.
 Another project, simply titled Space Quest, was to be published for Xbox but was again buried before it saw the light of day.
 Apparently, it would have been a platformer, so good riddance to that travesty.

 So that's Space Quest for you.
 A series of games with very uneven design choices and styles that change at times pretty drastically from game to game.
 Of course with a specific lack of style, different people are bound to like different games in the series, but personally, for me, there are 3 stands out entries in it: 3,4 and 5.
 The rest range from bad to okay.